Catholic Register Column - by John B. Kostoff

 Click here for the article from the Catholic Register.

 Safe @ St. Roch - On-line Reporting Tool

 Please report any negative incidents that affect your well-being and/or the well-being of your school community by clicking on the link above.
 The incident may be one that either you have witnessed or experienced yourself.
-If you have any questions, please be sure to talk to an adult you trust and to contact Mr. Farrugia, Mrs. Fenwick or Mr. Freitas.
+If you have any questions, please be sure to talk to an adult you trust and to contact Mr. Farrugia, Mrs. Hastings or Mr. Freitas.